(Ages 5 to 12 years)

 Watch favorite DVDs

 Model by observing another child having the test, procedure, or surgery on a DVD.
-Your child can show the behavior to help him or her master it.
+Your child can show the behavior to help them master it.

 Other things you can do:

-Find out if you can be with your child during the procedure or surgery.
-Many hospital allow a parent to go with a child to the operating room.
+Find out if you can be with your child during the procedure.
+Many hospitals allow a parent to go with a child to the operating room until the child is asleep.
 But do this only if you can remain calm.
 Your presence could be reassuring, but not if you are visibly stressed.

-Reassure your child if he or she will be placed in restraints during the test or procedure.
+Reassure your child if they will be restrained during the test or procedure.
 (Restraints help keep your child safe and allow the test to be done properly.)